Dr. SYLVAIN LENGACHER, PhD

 PROF. PIERRE J. MAGISTRETTI, MD, PhD

-CHAIRMAN OF THE SCIENTIFIC ADVISORY BOARD & SCIENTIFIC FOUNDER
+CHAIRMAN & SCIENTIFIC FOUNDER

 Pierre Magistretti is Professor at Ecole Polytechnique Fédérale de Lausanne (EPFL) in the Brain and Mind Institute (BMI), of which he was director for a decade.
 He is also the Dean of Biological and Environment Science and Engineering at KAUST.
 Prof. Magistretti is an internationally-recognized neuroscientist who has made significant contributions in the field of brain metabolism and glial cells biology.
 He is the author of over 250 publications and recipient of numerous awards.
 Prof. Magistretti co-founded GliaPharm as a spinoff of three decades of research performed in his laboratory at EPFL with the objectives to clinically apply fundamental discoveries he has pioneered.
 He serves as GliaPharm’s Scientific Advisor and Board Member.